checkmarx-ltd/cx-flow/docs/CxConfigProvider.md

     }
 }
 ```
-unlike normal json files, the configuration is [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) and can have variables,
-The variables are resoved, if the value is not quated as follow:
+Unlike normal json files, the configuration is [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) and can have variables.
+The variables are resolved, if the value is not quoted as follow:
 * ${XXX} - will be resolved to the system environment variable with the name XXX. ex. ${AST_TOKEN}
 * ${path.in.config} - will be resolved to the value inside the configuration. ex. ${ast.preset} is true

-_note:_  if the value is quated, the variables will not be resolved. ex. "this is a normal text with special characters like $ and { "
+_note:_  if the value is quoted, the variables will not be resolved. ex. "this is a normal text with special characters like $ and { "

 For more information visit [Cx-ConfigProvider](https://github.com/checkmarx-ltd/cx-config-provider)